brandur/sorg/content/drafts/rust-web.md

 ---
 title: Touring a Fast, Safe, and Complete(ish) Web Service in Rust
 published_at: 2018-03-21T16:30:04Z
-hook: A detailed look at the frameworks, concurreny model, error handling, and middleware constructs of a web service written in Rust.
+hook: A detailed look at the frameworks, concurrency model, error handling, middleware constructs, and testing strategies of a web service written in Rust.
 ---

-Lately, I've been having a crisis of faith in interpreted languages.
-They're fast and fun to work in at small scale, but when you have a project that gets big, they lose their veneer pretty quickly.
-A big Ruby or JavaScript (just to name a few) program in production is a never ending game of whack-a-mock -- you fix one problem only to see a new one appear somewhere else.
-No matter how many tests you write, or how well-disciplined your team is, any new development is sure to introduce a stream of bugs that will only be shored up over the course of months or years.
+For years now, I've been having a crisis of faith in interpreted languages.
+They're fast and fun to work in at small scale, but when you have a project that gets big, their attractive veneer quickly washes away.
+A big Ruby or JavaScript (just to name a few) program in production is a never ending game of whack-a-mock -- you fix one problem only to find a new one somewhere else.
+No matter how many tests you write, or how well-disciplined your team, any new development is sure to introduce a stream of bugs that will need to be shored up over the course of months or years.

+Central to the problem are the edges.
+People will reliably do a good job of building and testing the happy paths, but as humans we're _terrible_ at considering the edge conditions, and it's those edges and corners that cause trouble over the years that a program is in service.

+Constraints like a compiler and a discerning type system are tools that help us to find and think about those edges.
+There's a spectrum of permissiveness across the world of programming languages, and my thesis right now is that more time spent in development satisfying a language's rules will lead to less time spent fixing problems online.

+## Rust (#rust)

-I'm running an experiment right now by posing the question: can we build more reliable systems with programming languages that provide better checks and stronger constraints?
-If so, what about in languages with the *strongest* constraints?
-In search of an answer, I've skewed all the way to the far end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.
+If it's possible to build more reliable systems with programming languages with stricter constraints, what about languages with the *strongest* constraints?
+I've skewed all the way to the far end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.

-The language is still new and often quite impractical.
-It's been a bit of a slog learning its strict rules around types, ownership, lifetimes, and later futures.
-Numerous times I've had rebuild my program or even change the way I think to find a way to satisfy the compiler's rigid constraints.
-Despite the difficulty, it's been a great learning experience throughout, and I'm a smarter person for it.
-More importantly, I now have a basic web service that works, and I can say already that it's proved my thesis at least partially correct.
-I run into fewer forgotten edge conditions, runtime errors are way down, and broad refactoring isn't terror-inducing.
+The language is still new and somewhat impractical.
+It's been a slog learning its rules around types, ownership, and lifetimes.
+Despite the difficulty, it's been an interesting learning experience throughout, and it's working.
+I run into fewer forgotten edge conditions and runtime errors are way down.
+Broad refactoring is no longer terror-inducing.

-Here we'll run through some of the more novel ideas and features of the language, core libraries, and various frameworks that make this possible.
+Here we'll run through some of the more novel ideas and features of Rust, its core libraries, and various frameworks that make this possible.

 ## The foundation (#foundation)